juanedcabrera/Project1-Game/README.md

 ## Sources/Acknowledgement
 - OpenPeeps.com for providing open source characters
 - Sounds from PixaBay open source sounds
-- Andrew Smith (https://github.com/continentaldivide) for helping me with useful opinions on ways to move forward.
+- [Andrew Smith](https://github.com/continentaldivide) for helping me with useful opinions on ways to move forward and bugs in my game.
-- Devin Raleigh for brainstorming with me on bug fixes and guidance.
+- [Devin Raleigh](https://github.com/devinkr) for brainstorming with me on bug fixes and guidance.